brandoncc/activerecord-nested_attribute_destruction/README.md

 #### Ruby

-The safe navigation operator, introducted in Ruby 2.3, is used.
+The safe navigation operator, introduced in Ruby 2.3, is used.

 #### Active Record